hertzmann/hertzmann.github.io/_posts/2020-04-19-lines-as-edges.md

 Alternatives
 ------------

-I believe [my hypothesis](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca) proposes an alternative solution that does not have the problems listed above.
+I believe [my hypothesis](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca) proposes a different way to think about this, without the problems above.
 This hypothesis is compatible with Lines-As-Edges, while answering many of these questions.
-The hypothesis is itself quite incomplete, but I think it provides a much more insight and a promising path toward answering the line drawing question.
+My hypothesis has its own gaps, but I think it nonetheless it provides a promising way forward on these questions.